j19sch/j19sch.github.io/pages/my-projects.md

 <div markdown="1">

 ## FroGS conf
 With some other fine people I organise the Friends of Good Software ([FroGS](https://frogsconf.nl/)) conference.
 It's an open space conference focusing on quality and software.
-And it's the successor of [TestCraftCamp](https://testcraftcamp.nl/).

 <div style='margin-bottom: 1.8rem' markdown="1"></div>